retaining walls block

 Don’t use salt or strong de-icers near retaining walls.
 If you use salt on cement block retaining walls, it can eat away at the blocks and make the mortar weaker.

-Picking the Right Block
+Picking the Right Retaining Wall Blocks

 The right block for you will depend on the height of your wall, the slope, and how you want it to look.